Cubital fossa

 Boundaries

-The superior border – also known as the base – of the cubital fossa, is formed by an imaginary line that runs from the medial epicondyle of the humerus (bone of arm) to the lateral epicondyle of the humerus.
+- The superior border – also known as the base – is formed by an imaginary line that runs from the medial epicondyle to the lateral epicondyle of the humerus.

-This border of the triangle is formed by the pronator teres muscle.
+- The medial border is formed by the pronator teres muscle.

-The triangle is formed at this boundary by the brachioradialis muscle.
+- The lateral border is formed by the brachioradialis muscle.

-The apex is directed inferiorly, and it is formed by the pronator teres and brachioradialis muscles, at the point where these two muscles meet and cross over each other.
+- The apex is directed inferiorly, and represents the sharp angle formed by the pronator teres and brachioradialis muscles at the point where these two muscles meet.

-This is formed, from superficial to deep, by the skin, fascia of the forearm and the bicipital aponeurosis (medially).
+- The roof is formed (from superficial to deep) by the skin, fascia of the forearm and the bicipital aponeurosis (medially).
 The bicipital aponeurosis forms a partial protective covering to the medial nerve, brachial artery, radial artery and ulnar artery.

-Structures making up the floor include the brachialis muscle (proximally) and the supinator muscle (distally).
+- The floor consists of the brachialis muscle (proximally) and the supinator muscle (distally).

 Contents

-The cubital fossa contains four structures, which from medial to lateral are:
+The cubital fossa contains four structures (from medial to lateral):

 Remembering the cubital fossa contents is incredibly easy if you use the following mnemonic: